What “The Crown” Gets Wrong About the British Royal Family

 The episode of Season 4 called “The Hereditary Principle” was meant to bring to light a little-talked-about “shadow” on the royal family—the existence of mentally disabled cousins who were hidden away in an institution.
 However, Vickers roundly disputes that the events depicted in the scripted drama had any basis in reality, with the exception that two cousins were born with a developmental disorder and cared for in an institution.

 Among the factual inconsistencies: Princess Margaret never visited the cousins, and the cousins were not kept a secret.
 The cousins’ story was told in a 1987 documentary that film critic John Crace panned for rehashing what was essentially non-news in a way that seemed intended to paint the royal family in a negative light.
-Still, there are things the Queen would rather we not know, and that includes these facts about Prince Charles.

 King George VI wasn’t sick yet in 1947